 Gout and Pseudogout

-Both of these conditions can affect joints outside the hand.
+These conditions can affect joints all over the body.
 In gout, the first joint affected is often the big toe.
-In pseudogout, the joints involved tend to be large joints such as the knee or wrist.
-Attacks can recur.
+The elbow, wrist, and finger joints are also common sites.
+In pseudogout, larger joints such as the knee or wrist are more commonly involved.
+Painful swellings can come and go in the same joint or in different joints.